 How do you create a neighbourhood plan?

-There are four main steps to creating a Neigbourhood Plan which we’ve outlined below.
+There are three main steps to creating a neighbourhood plan which we’ve outlined below.

 Step 1: Getting set up and deciding on the neighbourhood area

 The first thing to do is find out if neighbourhood planning is already happening in your area.
 Check your local authority’s website.
 If it is already happening in your area, then get in touch with your neighbourhood planning group to get involved.

 If you live in an area with a parish or town council, then they will have to lead on the neighbourhood plan, so why not get in touch to find out how you can get involved.

 In areas without a parish or town council (i.e. most urban areas), you have to create a neighbourhood forum, which is a group specially set up to create a neighbourhood plan.
 Neighbourhood forums need to have at least 21 members.